 - Disable Xbox Game Bar (if not using it): Settings → Gaming → Xbox Game Bar → OFF.

-- Power Plan: Search “Power Plan” → select High Performance or Ultimate Performance.
+- Power Plan: Search “Power Plan” → select High Performance or unlock Ultimate Performance.
 Prevents CPU clock throttling between frames.

 - Variable Refresh Rate: Settings → System → Display → Graphics → Toggle Variable refresh rate ON (requires G-Sync or FreeSync monitor).